 All students are responsible for paying their own tuition fees by the deadlines set by the University of Toronto.
 The Department is unable to pay the fees on any student's behalf because this will disqualify them from receiving a tax credit.
 Students who are in arrears are not eligible to register with the School of Graduate Studies.
 Current tuition fee schedules are posted on the Student Accounts website.

 During a student's rotation period, the stipend is paid through the Department.
 Once a student has settled into a permanent lab, payment of the stipend is administered through the node at which the student is located.
 General inquiries should be directed to the Business Officer in the student's node.

 Students must to ensure that any changes or problems with stipend payments are brought to the attention of their Business Officer as soon as possible.
 It is particularly worth noting that in cases where awards are concerned.
-It is the student's decision whether to accept or decline an award as well as the duration for which he/she may accept the award; the onus is thus on the student to inform his/her Business Officer as to which award he/she is accepting, when and for how long.
-On the other hand, it is the supervisor's and the supervisory committee's decision to terminate a student's stipend if he/she fails to fulfill the requirements of this handbook.
+It is the student's decision whether to accept or decline an award as well as the duration for which he/she may accept the award; the onus is thus on the student to inform their Business Officer as to which award he/she is accepting, when and for how long.
+On the other hand, it is the supervisor's and the supervisory committee's decision to terminate a student's stipend if he/she fails to fulfill the requirements as described in the graduate handbook.

 Up to one month's notice may be required to make payroll changes.
 Students must inform the relevant Business Officer personally of the following changes:

 Any attempt to retain an award while registered as a full-time student in another program is in clear violation of the rules of the awarding body and the School of Graduate Studies.
-The student must familiarize him/herself with the rules of the award he/she has accepted and abide by those rules.
+The student must familiarize themself with the rules of the award they have accepted and abide by those rules.

 Awards & Scholarships